Home / Events / Apprentice challenge 2023

 Eligibility criteria

 To be eligible to enter, participants must be in a current training agreement.
-If an apprentice who enters qualifies after 10 August 2023 they are able to compete in the regionals but will not be eligible to participate in the finals.
+If an apprentice who enters qualifies before 25 October 2024 they are able to compete in the regionals but will not be eligible to participate in the finals.

 Domestic/Commercial Previous Winners